hashbangcode/vlad-docs/usage/project_structure.md

 The following example setups take different approaches and have their own pros & cons.
 This list is sorted with the most ideal setups nearer the top and the least ideal towards the bottom.

 Don't forget that these are just examples.
-Further setups are possible and may even be a better fit for you needs.
+Further setups are possible and may even be a better fit for your needs.

 ### [2 repos parallel](usage/project_structure/#example-setup-2-repos-parallel)